se-panfilov/jsvat/README.md

 - no dependencies;
 - no http calls;
 - 2-step checks: math + regexp;
-- three-shakeable;
+- tree-shakeable;
 - extendable;
-- dynamically add/remove countries with which yu want to check the VAT;
+- dynamically add/remove countries with which you want to check the VAT;
-- written with `typescript`;
+- written in `typescript`;

 Installation
 ----------